rami3l/rami3l.github.io/content/posts/locked-rustup-1.md

 are preventing us from implementing the most obvious solutions above:

-1. Rustup's operations on its toolchains are transactional but not mutual exclusive, and thus two concurrent operations can effectively cancel each other out.
+1. Rustup's operations on its toolchains are transactional but not mutual exclusive, and thus two concurrent operations can cause all sorts of errors, and quite often inessential ones.
 Our downstream [elan#121] seems to have taken the simplest approach to this issue, abandoning all the "resuming from interruption" logic and just caring about the final state.
 This solution is pragmatic, but it is probably not the most appropriate one for rustup, as our Rust distributions are way more complex than their Lean 4 ones, with many more optional components to choose from as well.

 2. Rustup calls can be arbitrarily nested, and the toolchain operations can happen in any layer.
 This prevents us from doing the classical "lock dummy"